 2 tbsp cacao powder

 1 1/2 c dates

 1/4 c hulled tahini OR almond butter

 1/2 c hot water

 1 tbsp lemon juice

 1/4 tsp sea salt

 800ml coconut cream (2 cans - top cream only)

 50g dark chocolate

-Made with love from our fabulous sponsors:
+Made with love thanks to: